cloudquery/cloudquery/.github/ISSUE_TEMPLATE/bug_report.md

 ### Debug Output
 <!--
-Full debug output can be obtained by running `cloudquery --enable-console-log --debug`
+Full debug output can be obtained by running `cloudquery --enable-console-log --verbose`

 Debug logs may contain sensitive information.
 Please review and censor it before posting publicly.
 -->